2024 Pics – Courtesy of Cat Brown Photography

 Entry Includes

-Access to a fun, relentlessly up and down and deceptively hard 50k course.
-Supported aid stations throughout (see more details re: aid below), first aid support, Oxbow 50 Patch, Oxbow 50 Finisher T-Shirt (for those who register before April 27th) made by local business Floodway Print Co., and post-race meal.
+Access to a fun, relentlessly up and down and deceptively hard 15k and 50k course.
+Supported aid stations throughout (see more details re: aid below), first aid on site, Oxbow 15/50 Patch for all participants and for the 50k folks a Oxbow 50 Finisher T-Shirt printed locally! (only guaranteed for those who register before April 6th), and post-race meal.

 Additional Race Details